 Representatives of the Foundation follow and attend the most important sessions and meetings of the international organizations and institutions in Brussels, Strasbourg, Vienna and Geneva.

-In 2015, the Open Dialog Foundation continued its humanitarian aid programme addressed to the ones in need in Ukraine.
+In 2015, the Open Dialogue Foundation continued its humanitarian aid programme addressed to the ones in need in Ukraine.
 The categories of beneficiaries did not change and included: widely understood defence structures, medical services and citizens’ initiatives.

 “The Ukrainian World, situated at the corner of the Świętokrzyska Street and Nowy Świat in Warsaw, closed its doors after two and a half years of activity.
 The centre was helping Ukrainians and promoting the Ukrainian culture”, writes Gazeta Wyborcza.